locize/blog/source/_posts/i18n-formats-javascript.md

 Each instrumented code part is mapped with a hash to the translations.
 <br />
-Like said... it's really different then all other formats.
+Like said... it's really different than all other formats.

 # Fluent <a name="fluent"></a>